FACTBOX-Keystone XL dominates US energy, environment agenda

 TransCanada has said the project, which will result in the most advanced pipeline ever built, will create 20,000 jobs in the United States at a time of high unemployment.

-Backers say it would reduce dependence on oil from unfriendly nations in the Middle East and from Venezuela, and would bolster supplies from a stable and reliable ally that has the world's third-largest crude deposit.
-It would also provide a large new source of oil for the Gulf Coast, where supplies from Mexico and Venezuela are dwindling.
+Backers say it would reduce dependence on oil from unfriendly nations in the Middle East and from Venezuela and would bolster supplies from a stable and reliable ally that has the world's third-largest crude deposit.
+It would also provide a large new source of oil in the Gulf Coast, where supplies from Mexico and Venezuela are dwindling.

 Canada already ships more than 2 million bpd to the United States, representing 22 percent of U.S. imports, according to the U.S. Department of Energy.
 Keystone XL, if fully used, could displace up to 8 percent of supplies from other countries.